-This is it!
-Are you on track to graduate?
+graduate?
 Meet with your advisor for your Senior Eval to see what requirements you have left.

-Apply for a nationally competitive scholarship like Fulbright, Rhodes, or Gates Cambridge.
-Contact the Office of National Scholarships at Marshall.
+scholarship like Fulbright, Rhodes, or Gates Cambridge.
+Contact the Office of National Scholarships at

 Want to continue your education and increase your opportunities?
-Talk to a faculty member about whether graduate school fits your career goals.
+Talk to a faculty member about whether graduate school fits your

-Think about who can help you grow as a student and a professional (professors, advisors, alumni, etc.)and ask at least one to be your mentor.
+Think about who can help you grow as a student and a professional (professors, advisors, alumni, etc.) and ask at least one to be your mentor.